Data Centers in Olten

 Natural Disaster Risk

-Switzerland has a very low overall natural disaster risk profile, with a score of 1.8 out of 10, as of September 2025.
-The environment is exceptionally stable, with minimal exposure to severe weather or seismic events.
+Switzerland has a very low natural disaster risk profile, with an INFORM Risk score of 1.8 out of 10, as of September 2025.
+The country's infrastructure and coping capacity are excellent, further mitigating potential impacts.

-- Drought: A minor risk that can impact hydroelectric power generation in extreme circumstances.
+- Drought: A minor risk that can impact hydroelectric power generation in extreme, prolonged scenarios.